CodeSmith92/EqSystemCosts/README.md

 * 07/23/2021
 - [x] Added '--data_year' argument (2015-2020 inclusive) to coal.py --> returns FOPEX, VOPEX, and related data for operational coal plants (based on EIA-923 data)
 * 09/07/2021
 - [x] Updated coal.py, wind.py, and solar.py based on ATB 2021, and Lazard's LCOE Analysis v14.0.
-In the ATB 2020, wind CAPEX varied spatially, and temporally.
+In the ATB 2020, wind CAPEX varied both spatially and temporally.
 In ATB 2021, wind CAPEX is not locationally dependent on wind resource.
-This means that CAPEX only varies temporally.
+This means that CAPEX now only varies temporally.

 ## Setup
 1. Get an [NREL API Key](https://developer.nrel.gov/signup/):